MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sharepoint-form-integration.md

 ![](./media/sharepoint-form-integration/sharepointintegration-object.png)

 >[!NOTE]
->You can access the properties for the **SharePointIntegration** control only when the form is running in SharePoint, not when you're customizing the form in PowerApps Studio.
+>You can access the properties for the **SharePointIntegration** control only when the form is running in SharePoint, not when you're customizing the form in Power Apps Studio.
 These properties may not be available in **OnStart** or **OnVisible**.

 The **SharePointIntegration** control has the following properties: